by Cheryl Moreo

 Mike has been craving fried potatoes.
 Of course, they are not on a Keto diet.
 I have been avoiding them.
-I did buy a bag of Russet potatoes, and he is going to fry up some fried potatoes this week.
+I bought a bag of Russet potatoes, and he plans to fry some potatoes this week.
 Below is our recipe.

-Balsamic Bruschetta Chicken is totally on both my list of good food and Mike’s.
+Balsamic Bruschetta Chicken is on both my and Mike’s good food lists.
 He will eat his chicken on pasta, and I will eat mine on zucchini noodles.

 I hope you enjoyed reading Saturday Greetings 109.

-I appreciate all comments and shares of this post.
-As they say, “The more the merrier”.
+I appreciate all the comments and shares of this post.
+As they say, “The more, the merrier.”